MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-powershell.md

   using the PowerShell 5 terminal.
 * PowerShell running in a Windows 11 using the PowerShell 7 terminal.

-If you're new to CLI, differentiating between a _tool_ and an _scripting language_ might be confusing.
+If you're new to CLI, differentiating between a _tool_ and a _scripting language_ might be confusing.
 [How-to choose the right command-line tool](./choose-the-right-azure-command-line-tool.md) provides a good comparison.

 ## Prerequisites